JEFFREY HAYDEN SHURDUT presents

 The first things to be cut in any city school system are its music and arts programs.
 And as such, it seemed to me that music and art are really mostly for those who could afford it.
 In fact, our most primitive acts of communication were sounds, and musics, which ultimately became the backbone of community, and religion.
 From lullaby's at night, to songs of prayer and marching bands throughout our lives, nothing is more important to our early survival than the sound of our own mother.

-I continued my walks through the streets of New York to see how people would react to one of the strongest words in our language; FREE.
+I continued my walks through the streets of New York to see how people would react to one of the strongest words in our language - FREE.
 Most importantly, the search is as much a part of music as it is a study in sociology.
 It's about how people receive.
 It's about the conditions placed on acts of giving, and the expectation of trade or exchange placed on such acts that connect, nurture, and become integral parts to our psychological survival, mental, and spiritual health.
-What better place to bring it than to the land of the free / home of the brave, right to the belly and the brains of the beast and the MADISON AVENUE ADVERTISING CULTURE."
-FREE. ---To see whether the over riding impulse in our nature is a superficial sense of freedom, or understanding that freedom can only be gained through interdependence and responsibility.
+What better place to bring it than to the land of the free / home of the brave, right to the belly and the brains of the beast and the MADISON AVENUE ADVERTISING CULTURE" - FREE ---To see whether our nature leans toward a more superficial sense of freedom, or toward the understanding that our concept of free can only be petitioned through interdependence and responsibility.